-Work rehabilitation is a broad term that encompasses many aspects of intervention, all geared toward facilitating independence at work as well as satisfactory fulfillment of the worker role.
+Work rehabilitation is a broad term that encompasses many aspects of intervention, all geared toward facilitating participation in work and satisfactory fulfillment of the worker role.

 The goals of work rehabilitation are to:

-- remediate and/or prevent future injury or illness; and
+- Remediate and/or prevent future injury or illness

-- assist individuals in resuming their role as a worker, which can contribute to self-confidence and a view of self as a productive member in society, and prevent deconditioning as well as the negative psychosocial consequences of unemployment.
+- Assist individuals in retaining or resuming their worker role, which can contribute to self-confidence and a view of self as a productive member in society, and prevent the negative psychosocial consequences of unemployment.

 Who Can Benefit From Work Rehabilitation?

-Anyone who is experiencing an occupational performance problem (i.e., having difficulty fulfilling the worker role) due to an illness or injury, and who desires to return to work or enhance work performance, can benefit from work rehabilitation.
+Anyone who is having difficulty fulfilling the worker role due to an illness or injury, and who desires to return to work or enhance work performance, can benefit from work rehabilitation.

 Occupational Therapy’s Role

 Occupational therapy practitioners, through their education and training, have the skills to evaluate worker capacities, task performance, and the work environment, and to provide interventions related to these areas.